 Variations

-- To add Chorizo: dried Spanish chorizo makes a good addition, and you can add them early on in the recipe to get the most flavor.
-Slice chorizo into thin half-moons and, once you’ve sauteed the onions, add the chorizo and give it a quick cook until it crisps a little, then continue on by adding the garlic, lobster cooking water etc.
+- Add Chorizo.
+Dried Spanish chorizo, which is not the same as Mexican chorizo, makes a good addition, and you can add it early on in the recipe to get the most flavor.
+Slice chorizo into thin half-moons and, once you’ve sautéed the onions, add the chorizo and give it a quick cook until it crisps a little, then continue with the recipe as written.

-- To add shellfish such as clams or mussels, nestle well-cleaned clams or mussels into the rice at the same time you add the shrimp, making sure the hinge sides are up so they release juices into the rice.
-Cover and cook until clams and mussels are open (about 6 to 10 minutes.)
-For more tips on how to buy, store and clean mussels, be sure to check out my Steamed Mussels recipe.
+- Add shellfish such as clams or mussels.
+Nestle well-cleaned clams or mussels into the rice at the same time you add the shrimp.
+Make sure the hinge sides are up so they release juices into the rice.
+Cover and cook until clams and mussels are open, about 6 to 10 minutes.
+For more tips on how to buy, store, and clean mussels, be sure to check out my Steamed Mussels recipe.

-- To add fish.
+- Add fish.
 I’ve been asked if adding fish fillets is an option.
 If you’re going for a thinner fish like sole fillet, you can cut it up into pieces and add it at the same time you add the shrimp.
 Make sure you give the fish a little seasoning.
-Again, you’ll cover and cook a few minutes until shrimp turns pink and your fish is nice and flaky.
+Again, you’ll cover and cook for a few minutes until the shrimp turns pink and your fish is nice and flaky.

-Spanish Chicken and Rice with Chorizo
+Spanish Paella with Chicken and Seafood

-PrintEasy Seafood Paella Recipe
+Easy Seafood Paella Recipe

 Ingredients

-- 4 small lobster tails (6–12 oz each)
+- 4 small lobster tails, 4 to 6 oz each

-- Water
+- water

 - 1 large yellow onion, chopped

-- 2 cups Spanish rice or medium-grain rice, soaked in water for 20 minutes and then drained
+- 2 cups Spanish Bomba rice, soaked in water for 20 minutes and then drained

 - 4 garlic cloves, chopped